América de Cali: América de Cali vs Santa Fe

-This is a much more recent rivalry which began to emerge during the late 1980s and early 1990s.
+This is a minor and more recent rivalry which began to emerge during the late 1980s and early 1990s.
 During that time period, América made a habit of purchasing Santa Fe's best players for very low prices, and then using them to win championships.
 Some Santa Fe players that transferred to América are Eduardo Niño, Wílmer Cabrera, and Sergio Angulo; all of these players were part of América's 1990 league title squad.
 This produced bad feelings between the two sets of supporters.
-The rivalry's competitive peak came in 1999, when América defeated Santa Fe over two legs in the Copa Merconorte finals.
+The rivalry's competitive peak came in 1999, when América defeated Santa Fe on penalties over two legs in the Copa Merconorte finals, whilst in 2020 they played each other in the final series of that season, which ended with América claiming their fifteenth title.

 Its lowest point came on 11 May 2005, when a fight between the supporters groups left one person dead.
-The game was called off with América ahead 5–2 at El Campin.
+The game was called off with América ahead 5–2 at El Campín.
 The rivalry remains heated today, although it is felt more on the Santa Fe side of the rivalry.